About Ingrid

 • The radar maps your own CV against the 15 software profiles, so you can see where your skills actually fit before you apply anywhere.

-• The personalized roadmap turns that diagnosis into a concrete plan: the skills to close, in the order the market rewards.
+• The personalized roadmap turns that diagnosis into a concrete plan.
+It lists the skills to close, in the order the market rewards.

 Ingrid is built for three readers, all early in their careers: